-Policy Without consideration of gender or age, nominate directors and Audit & Superv diversity, including gender and internationality, and from the viewpoint of strikin expertise so as to promote accurate and swift decision-making.
-5 1 Procedures The president and the director in charge of human resources listen to o suitable candidates to serve as a member of the Board of Directors, con ground, personality, insight, and other factors.
-The president and releval Officer Nomination and Compensation Advisory Council to list the cand The Officer Nomination and Compensation Advisory Council is chaired prises the president, the director in charge of human resources, and o mprehensively taking into account their back- nt directors then submit their selections to the didates for selection for the current fiscal year. d by an independent outside director and com-

-- Directors are selected based on an informal resolution by the Board of Directors and deliberation at the General 2 Meeting of Shareholders. - Audit & Supervisory Board members are selected based on an informal resolution by the Board of Directors and deliberation at the General Meeting of Shareholders, with the consent of the Audit & Supervisory Board.
+- Policy Without consideration of gender or age, nominate directors and Audit & Supervisory Board members with an emphasis on diversity, including gender and internationality, and from the viewpoint of striking a balance between experience, skills, and expertise so as to promote accurate and swift decision-making.
+Procedures 1 The president and the director in charge of human resources listen to opinions based on various perspectives and select suitable candidates to serve as a member of the Board of Directors, comprehensively taking into account their background, personality, insight, and other factors.
+The president and relevant directors then submit their selections to the Officer Nomination and Compensation Advisory Council to list the candidates for selection for the current fiscal year.
+The Officer Nomination and Compensation Advisory Council is chaired by an independent outside director and comprises the president, the director in charge of human resources, and outside directors.
+2 Directors are selected based on an informal resolution by the Board of Directors and deliberation at the General Meeting of Shareholders.
+Audit & Supervisory Board members are selected based on an informal resolution by the Board of Directors and deliberation at the General Meeting of Shareholders with the consent of the Audit & Supervisory Board